khanhlonguit/UIT-ViCorpReviews/README.md

   <img src="https://i.postimg.cc/G3Dh1BLX/our-pipeline.png" alt="UIT" height="40%"/>
 </p>

-This repository contains the official implementation for **UIT-ViCorpReviews** - a novel benchmark dataset curated and annotated for two tasks: Aspect-based Sentiment Analysis (ABSA) and Toxic Span Detection (TSD).
+This repository contains the official implementation for **UIT-ViCorpReviews** - a novel benchmark dataset curated and annotated for two tasks: Aspect-based Sentiment Analysis (ABSA) and Toxic Sequence-level Detection (TSD).

 This dataset serves as a foundational benchmark to foster future research in pattern recognition and natural language understanding within the corporate domain.